AASLH 2023 Annual Conference

 Douglas Evelyn Diversity Fellowship

 The Douglas Evelyn Diversity Fellowships are named in honor of AASLH’s president from 1992-1994, and recognizes Evelyn’s strong support of AASLH’s professional development mission.
 A primary objective of the Douglas Evelyn Diversity Fellowships are to increase culturally diverse participation at the AASLH Annual Conference and in all of the Association’s programs.
 The scholarships include the Annual Conference registration fee, a one-year individual membership in AASLH, and $700 toward travel and hotel expenses.
 Five fellowships are available.
-The deadline to apply is July 1, 2023.
+The application deadline was July 1, 2023.

 Small Museums Scholarships